Brake Component Repairs

 The Brake Master Cylinder Is The Master Of The Braking System

 The brake master cylinder sits on the front side of the engine fire wall directly in the back of the brake pedal in most cars.
 Your foot applies pressure to the brake pedal and this pressure is applied to the brake master cylinder.
 It is the beginning of all of the braking action in your car or truck.
-At Hendersonville Muffler Company we have replaced thousands of brake master cylinders since we moved here.
+At Hendersonville Muffler and Brakes we have replaced thousands of brake master cylinders since we moved here.
 We have also had a lot of customers come to our shop telling us that the master cylinder was bad when the real problem was brake adjusters not working, anti-lock brake system components, or other brake components that were either not working, not properly lubricated, out of adjustment, or broken or bad brake lines.
 The brakes in your car are by far the most important system in the vehicle.
 We completely understand hydraulic theory and the physical operation of the braking system.

 The master cylinder is basically a block of metal, (usually aluminum but some old ones were made of steel), with a bunch of holes drilled in it.
 When you apply your foot to the brake pedal the pedal assembly pushes a rod in the center of the brake master cylinder called the piston assembly.
 The piston assembly has rubber seals in it so that it fits tight enough to force the fluid to travel the same direction the piston does.
 This means you put your foot down and the fluid travels forward in the cylinder and forces the wheel cylinders or the caliper pistons out.
 When you let your foot off of the brake pedal the brake master cylinder piston travels backwards and relieves the pressure from the wheel cylinders and caliper pistons.
 The system is very basic and the good news is you don't have to understand how the system works.
 We understand it very well and we will diagnose and repair any braking system problems quickly and for a reasonable price.